josbeir/cakephp-docs-md/docs/2/en/getting-started.md

 we'll have the foundation in place needed to do our view, add, edit, and delete operations later.

-CakePHP's model class files go in [App / Model](app/Model.md), and the file we'll be creating will be saved to [App / Model / Post.php](app/Model/Post.php.md).
+CakePHP's model class files go in `/app/Model`, and the file we'll be creating will be saved to `/app/Model/Post.php`.
 The completed file should look like this:

 ``` php